DhrBaksteen/ArduinoOPL2/README.md

 # ArduinoOPL2
-Arduino library for use with the OPL2 board (YM3812)
+Arduino library for use with the OPL2 Audio Board (YM3812)
 Current version is 1.0.0

 ![](https://raw.githubusercontent.com/DhrBaksteen/ArduinoOPL2/master/OPL2_board.JPG)